paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   of using fhv wrapper)
   - using fhv start/stopRegion and nextGroup: went 410 iterations without having any problems.
 Final iteration showed unreasonably high values.
-  - also using fhv init: went 400 iterations, then gave up.
-No problems detected during those iterations
+  - also using fhv init: went 798 iterations before having a problem.
+- "stopping non-started region" seems to happen when one thread stops before another has started.
+I suppose regions are not completely thread-independent, but the likwid documentation doesn't mention anything about this...

 # 2020-06-09 through 2020-06-16
 We've decided to continue using likwid at this point, but PAPI may prove useful